 - If you haven't already, connect your Google Sheets account to Geckoboard

 - Select the Sheet that you saved the above calculation in

 - Enter the value of Days Until in the Number selection (in the above example, it is C2)

 - Configure the other widget options.
-Disable the Comparison Visualization and adjust the title and size
+Disable the Comparison Visualization and adjust the Title.

 - Click Add to dashboard to add your widget to your dashboard

 And this is the resulting Number widget on the dashboard: